Planning through the projects

 1. Choose whether to view the lessons by 'Stage/Subject' by clicking the relevant tab at the top of the page.

-3. For the lessons you are planning to assess, click on the lesson title.
+3. For the lessons you are wanting to record the attainments for, click the 'Planned lessons' button then select the planned lesson from the dropdown menu.

-6. Amend the date and time, as required.
+5. Amend the date and time, if required.

 When lessons have been assessed, they can be reviewed and edited through the project: